tarakanbg/ptd.vateud.net/README.md

   division, vacc, atc rating, etc.

 ### Upon issuing an exam token
-* When a pilot's record is marked with the "Token issued" checkmark:
+* When a pilot's record is marked with the "Token issued" check-mark:
 * A notification email is sent *to the pilot*, advising them they can now sit their theoretical test and giving them instructions on how to access and log into the test system (currently ATSimTest)